dankfrederick/RT-class-feedback/README.md

-# class-speed
+# RT Class Feedback
-A simple web based application for Students to anonymously tell a teacher their level of understanding and pose questions.
+A C# application for Students to anonymously tell an instructure their level of understanding and pose questions.

+## Future Features:
+- Allow the instructor to pose multiple choice or fill in the blank questions to the class and choose whether to make the results visible to the class in real time or after a delay.